Aelay: Release

-Reception
+Critical reception

 M. Suganth of The Times of India called out "Aelay" as "a journey that leaves you with a smile even if the ride was sort of bumpy for some parts", giving 3 out of 5 stars for the film.
-Behindwoods called the film as a "delightful watch"; giving 3 out of 5, the review further stated "With an in-form Samuthirakani and a high humour quotient, Aelay will surprise you in ways you wouldn't expect it to".
 Avinash Ramachandran of Cinema Express also gave 3 out of 5, writing "The film stays afloat, courtesy its efficient humour, some good performances from the leads, and impressive music".

 Sify called the film "a breezy feel-good drama", adding "it makes you smile in several places but it falls short due to the overstretched second half and climax.".
 Srinivasa Ramanujam from The Hindu noted "director Halitha Shameem’s latest offering lacks pace but the performances and characterisation make up for it."
 Despite criticising its lengthy pace, Haricharan Pudipeddi of Hindustan Times called Aelay as a "fun, sweet film that gets so much right about life in a small village and their tradition".
 Reviewing for Film Companion, Baradwaj Rangan stated the film as watchable, despite its issues.
 He wrote "There’s always something fresh and interesting and “quirky” enough to match the score, like the father and son giving up a chase while halfway up a tree.
 But you wish Halitha had leaned one way and stayed that course".